Trauma/docker-bubbleupnpserver/README.md

 # Autostart the container

-add the parameter --restart=always to your docker run command.# docker-bubbleupnpserver
+add the parameter --restart=always to your docker run command.